sikorskayaX/sikorskayaX/README.md

 ### :woman_technologist: About Me :

-- 💻: I'm learning backend and frontend.
-The frontend is more interesting, but there is nowhere without back.
+- 💻: I'm interested in web development - backend and frontend.

 - 👩‍🎓 I'm currently learning in SFEDU

 - :space_invader: I'm engaged in 3D modeling.

-- 🎮: In my free time, I play computer and mobile games.

 ---